| Academics | Centers & Institutes | Urban Action Institute

 Massachusetts residents age 60 and older are entitled to free tuition courses on a space available basis at all public higher education institutions (by state law).
 The Urban Action Institute administers older student registration prior to fall and spring semesters.

-Please watch the required orientation video:
+Please watch the required orientation video (approximately 20 minutes in length):

 Order your copy of alumna Thea Aschkenase's memoir “Remembering: A Holocaust Survivor Shares Her Life”—a heartfelt recollection of her internment at Auschwitz, rebuilding her life as a Holocaust survivor, and her experiences at WSU—online today.
 (Contact us for information on placing bulk orders.)